bhamrick/RouteNeo/README.md

 that is planned to support additional features like simulating battles and reporting the probabilities of different outcomes.

-Currently, RouteNeo is under active construction and is not very featureful.
+Currently, RouteNeo is under active construction.
+RouteNeo is able to generate the same damage calculations as RouteOne, but does not currently do inventory and money management.

 ## Features Present